salesforce/TabularSemanticParsing/README.md

    </tr>
 </table>

 **Why this cache?** The overhead of converting thousands of SQL queries from execution order to normal order is large, so we cached the conversion for Spider dev set in our experiments.
-Without using the cached conversion results inference on the dev set will be slow.
+Without using the cache inference on the dev set will be slow.
 The model still runs fast for individual queries without using a cache.

 ```
 mv dev.eo.pred.restored.pkl.gz data/spider